JustinSDK/dotSCAD/docs/lib-along_with.md

 ## Parameters

 - `points` : The points along the path.
 - `angles` : Rotate before translate each child.
-If not given, `angles` will be calculated automatically according to `points`.
+If not given, rotate children automatically according to `points`.
 - `twist` : If given, each child will be twisted before applying each element of `points` and `angles`.
 - `scale` : If given, each child will be scaled before applying each element of `points` and `angles`.
 It accepts a single value, `[sx, sy]` or `[sx, sy, sz]`.